facundobatista/flagsy/README.md

 ### Components/parts/information:

 - Raw information; for each country:
-    - its name: ToDo
+    - its name
-    - its flag: ToDo
+    - its flag
-    - other textual info (capital city, languages, continent, etc.): ToDo
+    - other textual info (capital city, languages, continent, etc.)
-    - an image representing the position of the country in the world map: ToDo
+    - an image representing the position of the country in the world map

 - Look and feel of each card
     - side A: a generic background (ToDo) with country's big flag